Tesla’s cameras-only autonomous system stirs controversy | Malay Mail

 Bertogna believes regulators are more likely to accept autonomous systems built around redundancy.

-“The current state of the art is that there are still too many problems for a system relying on camera only to be safely validated,” he said. — AFP
+“The current state of the art is that there are still too many problems for a system relying on camera only to be safely validated,” he said. — ETX Studio